Why do we need to save energy?

-You've probably heard the grown-ups in your house say "Turn off the light!" or "Close the refrigerator door!"
+You've probably heard the adults in your house say "Turn off the light!" or "Close the refrigerator door!"
 Have you ever wondered why?

 It all adds up